leo-bogert/checkpoint/README.md

 overview of its syntax.
 This works for all implementations.

-Please ensure your system has at least ~ 2 GiB of free RAM when using the Java implementation to create checkpoints as it will currently use 1 GiB as I/O cache.
+Please ensure your system has at least ~ 3 GiB of free RAM when using the Java implementation to create checkpoints.
 You can adjust this using the `--threads` and `--buffer` options of the `create` command.
-(It may or may not work with less or more RAM, the 2 GiB have not been tested yet, this is merely an estimate.)
+(It may or may not work with less or more RAM, the 3 GiB have not been tested yet, this is merely an estimate from the defaults for the said parameters plus some headroom to keep the file/directory list in memory.)

 Please take notice of the following features which are lacking in the Java implementation and compensate for their lack as described.